How To Build A Wall – A Basic Guide To Building An Interior Wall

 Take your chalk reel and snap a chalk line spanning to each mark.
 Repeat this process on the ceiling.

-Cutting top and base plates
+4. Cut the top and base plates

 Now that you’ve got your plan on paper and your chalk lines marked, it is time to set it in motion and get to actually building that wall!
-The first pieces of 2x4s you will cut for your interior wall are the top and base plate.

-Marking your top and base plates for vertical studs
+5. Mark up your top and base plates for vertical studs

 Lay your top and base plates flat on the floor and line them up side by side perfectly.
 Make a mark every 16″.
 These marks represent the center of your vertical studs.

 You’ll notice in the photo above that Logan created boxes that have an “X” where the studs will be attached to the top and base plates.
 Go back to your top and base plates and make a mark 3/4″ on either side of each 16″ mark.
-Now you’ll take a square, like the one we use here, place it on the plates at a right angle, and draw lines on those 3/4″ marks you made (not the 16″ marks).
-This step makes boxes that are 1.5″ wide and the vertical studs will fit perfect inside them.
-Mark with an “X” so you know that is exactly where the stud is supposed to go.

 Repeat these steps to make boxes on the 3.5″ side of your top and base plates.
 You want your marks to be seen on the top and side of the plates so you can easily see them when you put in your 2×4 studs.

 Now you are ready to start framing the wall!
 Start by putting your base and top plates together on the ground on their 1.5” faces.
 Now count how many X’s you have on one of the plates and start cutting the 2×4 studs to length for every X you have.
-The length of the vertical studs you’re cutting will depend on the height from your ceiling to subfloor.
-Whatever that measurement is be sure to take out 3″ total to account for the top plate and base plate otherwise your studs will be too long.

-Next it’s time to put the wall together.
+Next, it’s time to put the wall together.
 Start by separating the top plate and base plate on the ground so you can fit the studs in between them.
-Line up each stud with their corresponding X and start putting the wall together by nailing the the vertical studs into the base plate first.
-After the base plate is attached to the vertical studs, you can move to the top plate.
+Line up each stud with their corresponding X and start putting the wall together by nailing the vertical studs into the base plate first.
+After the base plate is attached to the vertical studs, you can move on to the top plate.

 Be sure that you are keeping things level and square as you build.
 Keep the studs flush with the plates when you are nailing them.
 You don’t want your studs hanging off either plate when you stand your wall up.

-Attaching your interior wall
+8. Attach your interior wall

-Once your wall is put together, you can put it into place.
 Line up the base plate with the chalk line you made earlier and lift the wall frame upright.

-Most likely your top plate is going to be attached to joists or rafters depending on which floor the wall is going on.
 However, if your new wall is going to be parallel to your joists/rafters then you have some extra work on your hands.
-You will need to frame in new 2×4’s to span the gap between the joists/rafters so you can attach your wall to them.
-You simply cut down 2×4 studs to fit between your joists/rafters and nail them in your basement/crawlspace and above your ceiling.
-When adding these supports try to have them spaced out so they line up with the vertical studs in your new wall.
+You will need to frame in new 2x4s to span the gap between the joists/rafters so you can attach your wall to them.

 Once your wall frame is upright and the base plate is lined up perfectly on that chalk line, you can begin to nail it in.
 The base plate will either be going into concrete, subfloor, or both.
 This really depends on your home’s foundation and what type of floor you’re building the interior wall upon.

-Once your base plate is secured, use a level and a hammer to move the top plate into level position.
+Once your base plate is secured, use a level and a hammer to move the top plate into a level position.
 Start from one side of the new wall you built nailing and leveling as you go to the other side.
 Secure each side of your wall to the existing walls.

 The last steps after you get the framing up is to hang the drywall sheets, mud and tape the joints and texture walls.